zombietfk/godot.games.bobs-platform-adventure/README.md

 ## Info

 Welcome to Bob's Big Platform Adventure!
-A very by the numbers, totally <u>fair</u> platforming game with <u>nothing</u> weird going on at all!
+A very by the numbers, totally f̲a̲i̲r̲ platforming game with n̲o̲t̲h̲i̲n̲g̲ weird going on at all!

 Made with Godot - Currently a work in progress.
 Watch this space for when the first builds come out!